Clyde Carson

+Career

 Carson started his professional rapping career by selling his debut mixtape The Story Vol. 1 out of the trunk of his car in 2001.
 After sneaking backstage at a TRL concert he met producer Ty Fyffe, who he forged a close friendship with.
 Shortly after he moved to New York City with Ty Fyffe, staying there for almost a year.
 There he joined Fyffe to studio sessions with rappers such as Jay-Z and Cam'ron.
 This increased his confidence.
 On meeting, Fyffe he stated "I wanted to get up out of Oakland.
 This was before they were playing local music on the radio, other than E-40."

 Then in 2002, Carson moved back to California and formed the hip hop group The Team, with local Bay Area rappers Mayne Mannish and Kaz Kyzah.
 They released a project on local rapper Keak da Sneak's record label and got put into local radio rotation.
 They then gained more popularity in late 2005 after releasing the singles "Just Go" and "Bottles Up" to promote their third studio album, World Premiere, which peaked at number 95 on the US Billboard Top R&B/Hip-Hop Albums chart, and number 50 on the Billboard Top Independent Albums chart.
 However the album was interminably delayed, blunting its impact.

 With the help of rapper The Game and his Black Wall Street Records, Carson secured a major record label deal with Moedoe and Capitol Records in 2006.
 On his signing, he asserted "As a rapper, there's no ceiling in L.A. [like there is in the Bay]."
 He followed that by touring with The Game.
 Carson released his debut retail EP Doin' That on September 4, 2007., which was supported by the single "Doin' It" featuring Sean Kingston.
 Plans were then revealed for a debut album to be released by Black Wall Street and Capitol titled Theater Music, however it would be pushed back indefinitely.
 He explained the deal falling through by saying, "timing wasn't right", the person who signed him left the label and the studio head died.

 However, Carson would not be officially released from Capitol until 2009.
 To celebrate his independence, Carson released his second EP Bass Rock on July 21, 2009, by Moe Doe Entertainment.
 It was released for digital download and made available in select record stores.